 Athletes who choose a plant-based diet, particularly vegan, should take special care in meal planning and preparation to ensure they are meeting their nutritional needs with the added demands of exercise.

 Switching to a plant-based lifestyle is more than flicking the meat off your plate.
 Lean cuts of meat are valuable sources of protein and need to be substituted appropriately, meaning that you are consuming enough protein in your overall diet and it contains all nine essential amino acids (the building blocks of protein).

 Other forms of animal products, such as eggs, milk, cheese and yoghurt, contain protein and amino acids, so most vegetarians can reach their protein needs relatively easily.
 However, if you are an active person on a vegan diet, then sprinkling some chickpeas over your salad won’t cut it.
 You will need to plan your meals strategically to meet your nutrient needs.
-Canned chickpeas contain about 6.3g/100g protein, so it can be more convenient to supplement with True Vegan85 protein powder, as one serving provides the same amount of protein as 400g chickpeas.
+Canned chickpeas contain about 6.3g/100g protein, so it can be more convenient to supplement with True Plant Protein, as one serving provides the same amount of protein as 400g chickpeas.

 Vitamin B12 is essential for normal nervous system function, homocysteine metabolism and DNA synthesis.
 It is found in foods from animal origins.
 Due to an absence of animal and dairy products, vegans are at an increased risk of developing vitamin B12 (cobalamin) deficiency.
 A deficiency can cause megaloblastic anaemia and can be detrimental to your health long-term, but a dietary supplement or regular B12 injection can be a simple solution1.

 The main source of iron in a plant-based or vegan diet is non-haem iron, which is less bioavailable than the haem iron found in animal products1.
 This means not as much of it will be absorbed by your body and you could become deficient in iron.